 Skeptics around the country have been campaigning against the funding of homeopathy on the UK for a great number of years, and we have been happy to add our voice and our own efforts to the cause.
 Since calculating our figures for the 2013/14 spending, there have been a number of developments which effect the overall homeopathy spend in the UK:

-- Bristol Homeopathic Hospital – will not be offering homeopathic remedies as of October 2015
+- Bristol Homeopathic Hospital – closed in October 2015

 - NHS Bristol CCG – currently reviewing homeopathy spending